 An award pronounced by the CAS is subject only to annulment proceedings before the Swiss Federal Supreme Court and can be enforced under the New York Convention.

-The Code of Sports-related Arbitration, now in its version in force as from 1 January 2019, comprises the Statutes of the Bodies Working for the Settlement of Sports-Related Disputes (Provisions S1 to S26) and Procedural Rules (Provisions R27 to R70).
-Separate Arbitration Rules of 2003 are applicable to the CAS ad hoc division for the Olympic Games, and form an integral part of the Code of Sports-related Arbitration.
-There are also Arbitration Rules applicable to the CAS Anti-Doping Division of 2018 and the Legal Aid Guidelines of 2013.
+The Code of Sports-related Arbitration, now in its version in force as from 1 July 2020, comprises the Statutes of the Bodies Working for the Settlement of Sports-Related Disputes (Provisions S1 to S26) and Procedural Rules (Provisions R27 to R70).
+Separate Arbitration Rules of 2003 are applicable to the CAS ad hoc division for the Olympic Games and form an integral part of the Code of Sports-related Arbitration.
+There are also Arbitration Rules applicable to the CAS Anti-Doping Division of 2021 and the Legal Aid Guidelines of 2020.
 The consultation procedure that allowed sports organisations to request an advisory opinion from the CAS, rarely used in the past, was abrogated in 2012.
-New CAS Emergency Guidelines are in force since 16 March 2020, already modified on 15 May 2020, to cope with the covid-19 situation.
+New CAS Emergency Guidelines have been in force since 16 March 2020, already modified on 15 May 2020, to cope with the covid-19 situation.

 It is CAS policy to update its Code of Sports-related Arbitration regularly to address the demands of modern arbitration procedures.
-Major amendments to the Code of Sports-related Arbitration entered into force on 1 January 2012.
-In establishing a list of CAS arbitrators, the ICAS can call upon personalities with full legal training, recognised competence with regard to sports law or international arbitration, a good knowledge of sport in general and a good command of at least one CAS working language, and whose names and qualifications are brought to the attention of the ICAS, including by the International Olympic Committee, the International Federations (IFs) for the Summer and Winter Olympics and the NOCs.
+CAS amended its Code of Sports-related Arbitration effective as from 1 July 2020 to take into account technical innovations such as the use of electronic filing and video-conferencing.
+Also, Spanish has now been introduced as the third official working language, along with French and English.
+In establishing a list of CAS arbitrators, the ICAS can call upon personalities with full legal training, recognised competence with regard to sports law or international arbitration, a good knowledge of sport in general and a good command of at least one CAS working language, and whose names and qualifications are brought to the attention of the ICAS, including by the International Olympic Committee, the International Federations (IFs) for the Summer and Winter Olympics and the National Olympic Committees (NOCs).
 A new Subsection of Article 39 of the Procedural Rules now allows, after consulting with the parties, the consolidation of two arbitration procedures.
 Further, appeals against decisions issued by national federations are no longer free of charge for the parties: only appeals against decisions of a disciplinary nature issued by IFs will remain free of charge for parties.

 The International Council of Arbitration for Sports also adopted the CAS Mediation Rules in 2013, which were amended in 2016.
 CAS has a list of 58 mediators.